COVID-19 update: Orion area cases by ZIP code

 Oakland County

-Oakland County overall has had 10,192 confirmed total cases and 3,250 probable cases of COVID-19 (up 690 in total, probable and confirmed, from last week).
+Oakland County overall has had 10,862 confirmed total cases (the highest in the state) and 3,249 probable cases of COVID-19 (up 669 in total, probable and confirmed, from last week).

 Michigan